easymodo/qimgv/README.md

   Arch: Get it from AUR ( *qimgv-git* )

-  Others distros: run *build.sh* in project directory (make sure you have qt5 and cmake installed)
+  Others distros: run *build.sh* from scripts directory (make sure you have qt5 and cmake installed)